-This account comes from Talbott County, Georgia, in the United States.
-A farmer there lost sheep every night.
+In Talbott County, Georgia around the turn of the 20th Century, a farmer lost sheep every night.
 Night after night, hunting parties attempted to capture or kill the animal that was slaughtering the livestock, but to no avail.
 A local woman suspected her sister might be involved, so one night she armed herself with a pistol and headed for the sight of the killings.
 Once there, an animal suddenly lunged at her and she shot at it, but it got away.
 The next day the woman's sister was missing her left hand.
 The girl was treated locally, and then her mother sent her to France to be treated for lycanthropy.
 As legend has it, the attacks on the sheep stopped while she was gone, but they resumed once she came home.

-From the mountain region of France comes the story of a royal werewolf.
-A hunter visited the court of the local Lord and Lady and asked them if he could hunt in their forests.
-They gladly granted permission and the hunter then bowed to kiss the special jewel-encrusted ring worn by the Lady.
-While hunting, the huntsman encountered a fierce wolf who leaped at the hunter's throat.
+From the mountain region of France comes the legend of a royal werewolf.
+In an unspecified time long ago, a hunter visited the court of the local Lord and Lady and asked them if he could hunt in their forests.
+They gladly granted permission, and the hunter then bowed to kiss the special jewel-encrusted ring the Lady wore.
+While hunting, the huntsman encountered a fierce wolf who leaped at his throat.
 The hunter drew his bow, but only managed to sever the paw of the wolf before it ran off.
 He placed the paw into the basket he usually used to carry the game he killed.
 After the day of hunting was over, he sat next to his campfire and decided to examine the paw more closely.
 He recalled that the wolf had acted strangely and wanted to learn more.
 To his horror, he saw a woman's hand in the basket wearing the Lady's unique jewel-encrusted ring.
 He returned to the court the next day and with great sorrow, presented the hand to the Lord and Lady.
 The Lady confessed her werewolf affliction and was summarily executed.

 Frightened, the villagers hurried back to their homes and locked the doors.
 They held a quick council.
 The next day they knocked on the door of the man's house and asked him where he had been the previous night.
 When he refused to answer, they seized him and searched the house.
 There, hidden under a thick blanket in a chest of drawers by his bedside was a strange leather strap carved with symbols, and rubbed with herbs and a strange greasy substance.
 The village elders, recognizing it for what it was, immediately burned the man and his evil wolf strap at the stake.